-Over the weekend, I cracked open the eagerly awaited/just published “Kuni: A Japanese Vision and Practice for Urban-Rural Connection” authored by Tsuyoshi Sekihara and Richard McCarthy.
+Over the weekend, I cracked open the just published “Kuni: A Japanese Vision and Practice for Urban-Rural Connection” authored by Tsuyoshi Sekihara and Richard McCarthy.

 Sekihara is the founder and leader of the RMO (Regional Management Organization) Kamiechigo Yamagata Fan Club.
 This entity is tasked with creating kuni (community) in an estimated 25 villages in rural Japan.

-McCarthy is the founder of the regional organization Market Umbrella which is headquartered in New Orleans LA, and (while he and I worked there) had set its region as “Gator Alley” or “Gumbo Nation” along the Gulf Coast.
-In true U.S. fashion, neither description were precise to the entire region where the organization worked (as Mccarthy says it was “light and loose” versus Sekihara’s “grounded” region but that regional description came close enough.
+McCarthy was the founder of the regional organization Market Umbrella which is headquartered in New Orleans LA, and (while he and I worked there) had set its farmers market region as “Gator Alley” or “Gumbo Nation” along the Gulf Coast, a name that came to us via our brilliant pal Poppy Tooker and her cohort of 1990/2000 RAFT leaders.
+In true U.S. fashion, neither description were precise to the entire region where our organization worked (as McCarthy describes it, it was “light and loose as compared to Sekihara’s grounded region”) but even so those food based regional descriptions came close enough for us to not be typecast as urban or rural or some other designation that didn’t fit at all.

 Be compact but contain all of the elements needed for human life